-PTZ Internet Camera Features
+802.11g PTZ Internet Camera Features

-O: What is a PTZ Internet Camera?
+Q: What is an 802.11g PTZ Internet Camera?

-A: The PTZ Internet Camera is a stand-alone system connecting directly to an Ethernet or Fast Ethernet network.
-It differs from a conventional PC Camera, the PTZ Internet Camera is an all-in-one system with built-in CPU and web-based solutions, providing a low cost solution that can transmit high quality video images for monitoring.
-The PTZ Internet Camera can be managed remotely, accessed and controlled from any PC/Notebook over an Intranet or the Internet from a web browser.
+A: The 802.11g PTZ Internet Camera is a stand-alone system connecting directly to an Ethernet, Fast Ethernet, or wireless network.
+It differs from a conventional PC Camera, the 802.11g PTZ Internet Camera is an all-in-one system with built-in CPU and web-based solutions providing a low cost solution that can transmit high quality video images for monitoring.
+The 802.11g PTZ Internet Camera can be managed remotely, accessed and controlled from any PC/Notebook over an Intranet or the Internet from a web browser.

-Q: What is the maximum number of users that can be allowed to access DCS-6620 simultaneously?
+Q: What is the maximum number of users that can be allowed to access DCS-6620G simultaneously?

-A: The maximum number of users that can log onto the PTZ Internet Camera at the same time is 10.
+A: The maximum number of users that can log onto the 802.11g PTZ Internet Camera at the same time is 10.
 Please keep in mind the overall performance of the transmission speed will slow down when many users are logged on.